whawty/auth/app/sync/README.md

 authenticate against it.
 For this to work the storage backend compares the current default hashing format and default `context-id`, as set by the store configuration, with the one which was used to generate the current hash.
-If the format or `context-id`'s differ it marks the hash as upgradeable.
+If the format or `context-id`'s differ it marks the hash as upgrade-able.
 After a successful authentication the app now does one of the following:

 - **do nothing:** no upgrade will be done, the hash files will stay untouched
 - **local upgrades:** do an update operation on the local store